Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group to which the server belongs.
+Specifies the name of the resource group to which the server is assigned.

 ```yaml
 Type: System.String